Table of Contents

 Upon our arrival to Esfahan, we checked into the Iran Hotel, which I had booked via email in advance.
 It was our only arranged accommodation.
 The hotel’s incredibly helpful owner explained carefully to us where everything was in the city and gave some good recommendations about places to eat.
 The Iran Hotel itself was nice and I was surprised at how accepted it was for me and my two male friends to stay together in one room.
-I’ll be sharing more details on our hotels in another post. (stay tuned!)

 Second stop on the trip: Yazd

 Our transfer to Yazd was smooth, because we had our tickets arranged by the Iran Hotel.
 We took the ordinary bus this time, and were surprised that it took only about 4 hours, instead of 6 hours that the VIP bus travels.